Creating test VMs via GitLab CI

 Click Create VM.

-It may take a few minutes to create the VM.
+It may take a few minutes to create your VM.
 When its status changes to RUNNING

-Once created, the VM is assigned an IP address and a host name (FQDN).
-This data can be used for SSH access.
+Once your VM is created, the system will assign it an IP address and a host name (FQDN).
+You can use them for SSH access.

 Configure GitLab

-To set GitLab up and configure the CI process, create a new project and enter the CI login credentials:
+To set GitLab up and configure the CI process, create a new project and enter your CI login credentials:

 -

-On the Compute Cloud page, select the created VM and copy its public IP.
+On the Compute Cloud page, select the created VM and copy its public IP address.

 -